SDGforskning/sdg-strings/SDG14_query_action_WoS.md

 This phrase is the opposite of phrase 2 - it covers negative impacts on ocean health and productivity.

+The general structure is *management/protection/restoration + action + ocean health/productivity*. **This phrase should be combined with [marine terms](https://github.com/SDGforskning/SDGstrings_wos/blob/main/SDG14_query_action_WoS.md#3-marine-terms-string-for-limiting-certain-phrases-to-the-marine-environment) with `AND`**.

 ```Ceylon =
 TS=
 (